NoemiJohnson/Roots/README.md

 -----//.cpp files will run well in Visual Studio(most of them)
 -----//.java and .javac files will run in Eclipse or Powershell x64
 -----//SOME OPENGL source files will not run in Visual Studio unless the OPENGL library is included in it.
+-----// Python version is a similar version of the side-scroller in Java.